-What's it going to take for true reformation in archaeology clinging to its dogma?
+What's it going to take for true reformation in archaeology clinging to its delusions?

-The astronomy rock art evidence I've investigated since 1984 — with a renewed push since 2014 — is dated to the time of Christ, found in the heart of mid-America with ancient, translatable grooved writing, known throughout western Europe as Ogham.
+The astronomy rock art evidence I've documented since 1984 — with expanded evidence filmed in recent years — is dated to the time of Christ, found in the heart of mid-America with ancient, translatable grooved writing, known throughout western Europe as Ogham.
 The USA variant (without vowels) may have been in use earlier in Rome, Libya and Turkey.

 please view informative related reports in THF's online video library spanning 33 years:

 Sacred EquinoX prequel discrediting archaeology's smokescreen denying the legitimacy of flat Ogham — 15 minutes

 video supplement run by Coast-to-Coast AM as George Noorey talks to Carl Lehrburger, Jan.
 13, 2015 — 10 minutes

 Ancients sailed to America to explore not conquer the heartland at least 1000 years before Columbus — 3 minutes